Aberystwyth: Middle Ages

 The recorded history of Aberystwyth may be said to date from the building of a fortress in 1109 by Gilbert Fitz Richard (grandfather of Richard de Clare, known as Strongbow, the Cambro-Norman lord notable for his leading role in the Norman invasion of Ireland).
 Gilbert Fitz Richard was granted lands and the lordship of Cardigan by Henry I, including Cardigan Castle.
 The fortress built in Aberystwyth was located about a mile and a half south of today's town, on a hill over the south bank of the Ystwyth River, thus giving the settlement of Aberystwyth its name.
 The location is now known as Tan-Y-Castell.

 Aberystwyth was usually under the control of the princes of Deheubarth, but its position close to the border with Gwynedd and Powys left it vulnerable to attacks from the leaders of those polities.
 The town was attacked by Gwenwynwyn ab Owain in 1197, an assault in which Maelgwn ap Rhys was captured.
 Llywelyn the Great attacked and seized the town in late 1208, building a castle there before withdrawing.

 Edward I replaced Strongbow's castle in 1277, after its destruction by the Welsh.
 His castle was, however, built in a different location, at the current Castle Hill, the high point of the town.
-Between the years 1404 and 1408 Aberystwyth Castle was in the hands of Owain Glyndŵr but finally surrendered to Prince Harry (the future King Henry V of England).
+Between the years 1404 and 1408 Aberystwyth Castle was in the hands of Owain Glyndŵr but finally surrendered to Henry, Prince of Wales, the future King Henry V, on September 23, 1408.
 Shortly after this, the town was incorporated under the title of Ville de Lampadarn (the ancient name of the place being Llanbadarn Gaerog or the fortified Llanbadarn, to distinguish it from Llanbadarn Fawr, the village one mile (1.6 km) inland.
 It is thus styled in a Royal charter granted by Henry VIII but, by Elizabeth I's time, the town was invariably named Aberystwyth in all documents.